javibravo/ruby-challenge/README.md

 [![Build Status](https://travis-ci.org/javibravo/ruby-challenge.svg?branch=master)](https://travis-ci.org/javibravo/ruby-challenge)

-This Ruby test provide an API to upload ASCII files and count the numbers of words and the occurrence of each of them.
+This Ruby test provide an API to upload ASCII files, count the numbers of words and the occurrence of each of them.
 Some assumptions taken into account:

    - Words contains all letters (a-z and A-Z) and numbers (0-9).
    - It is not case sensitive, ie. "world" and "WoRLD" are the same word.
-   - All punctiation marks are removed.
+   - All punctuation marks are removed.
 So if two words are joined by a punctuation mark it will be a word, ie "re-play" will be "replay"
-   - All word that contains the string "blue" will not be counted, ie: "blue", "blueberry", "bluegrass", ...
+   - All words that contains the string "blue" will not be counted, ie: "blue", "blueberry", "bluegrass", ...

 Endpoint : /api/v1/file
 -----------------------